JetBrains/xodus/README.md

 - Xodus is transactional and fully ACID-compliant.
 - Xodus is highly concurrent.
 Reads are completely non-blocking due to [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) and true [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation).
-- Xodus is schemaless and agile.
+- Xodus is schema-less and agile.
 It requires no schema migrations or refactorings.
 - Xodus is embedded.
 It doesn’t require installation and administration.

 Xodus is free and licensed under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Xodus 1.0-SNAPSHOT artifacts are available in [Maven Central](https://oss.sonatype.org/content/repositories/snapshots/org/jetbrains/xodus) repository.